-However, your case must meet the eligibility requirements for a personal injury claim if you have had an accident at work and would like to seek compensation.
+However, your case must meet the eligibility requirements for personal injury claims if you have had an accident at work and would like to seek compensation.
 This means that you must prove that:

 - Your employer owed you a duty of care.

 - You suffered injuries as a result of this breach.